The Commonplace

 Implications for AI Economics

-• Policy design for AI complementarity:
+• Policy implications for AI-specific strategy:

 Assessment